 Lifespan of a parrotlet in the wild

-For the articles on parrot lifespan, we always try to dive into scientific records to find accurate numbers.
-Unfortunately, there is not much available on the lifespan of a parrotlet in the wild.
+For the articles on parrot lifespan, I always try to dive into scientific records to find accurate numbers.
+Unfortunately, there is not that much available on the lifespan of a parrotlet in the wild.